-If you are being summonsed to County Court, or taking a case to County Court, then we can provide you with all the information that you need.
+If you are being summonsed to or taking a case to county court, we can provide you with all the information that you need.

-Post hearing an order will be sent out, also known as a judgment, which details the final decision from the judge, which is in most cases also recorded on the Register of County Court Judgments.
+After the hearing, an order (also known as a judgment) will be sent out, detailing the final decision from the judge.
+This is usually also recorded on the Register of County Court Judgments.
 The registered information is set out for banks, building societies and credit companies to attain individual credit ratings.

 In the event of a failed payment of a defendants charge, the court is entitled to attempt to obtain payment of the behalf of the opposing party through an enforced judgment.

 All of this information and legal advice regarding County Courts cases, solicitors, forms and procedure can seem a little removed from reality if not placed in some sort of context.
 Every day, thousands of people seek legal advice, make claims, win compensation, make money claims online and settle out of court.